HomePage Path

 SK 235-664 Derbyshire England

-Haddon HallHaddon Hall was originally an earthwork fortification, founded by Henry de Ferrers.
-In 1195, Richard de Vernon founded the stone fortified manor house, when he was granted a licence to surround his hall, kitchen, chapel and watchtower, with a 12-foot, uncrenellated wall.
-The Vernon family, remodelled this great medieval and Tudor strong house, until 1740 when the family now the Manners, moved to Belvoir Castle.
+Haddon HallHaddon Hall was originally a Norman earthwork stronghold, to which John, Count of Mortain granted a licence in 1195.
+Richard de Vernon then founded the stone fortified manor house, when he surround his hall, kitchen, chapel and watchtower, with a high uncrenellated wall.
+The Vernon family, remodelled this great medieval and Tudor stronghouse, until 1740 when the family now the Manners, moved to Belvoir Castle.
 Its two courtyards, have ranges of buildings and are separated by the banqueting hall, after being largely uninhabited for 200 years, it is one of the finest medieval halls in England.
 2 miles north is Bakewell Castle and 10 miles west is Pilsbury Castle.

 Street Map